Reconcyl/myco/doc/commands.md

 If no argument is passed, the limit will be disabled.

+### `lifespan`

+Report the maximum number of cycles an organism can live.
+This is 100 by default.

+### `set-lifespan [MAX]`

+Limit the lifespan of organisms to `MAX` cycles.
+If no argument is passed, organisms will be permitted to live for arbitrary amounts of time.
+Note that this only applies to organisms created after this command is run.

 ### `speed [SPEED]`

 Accept an argument and set the execution rate to SPEED milliseconds per cycle.
 If no argument is passed, report the current speed.